Iza-H/AddressBook/README.md

 ##Tests

-In order to do test TDD of the app will be used Karma and Jasmine.
-To run them will be used:
+To do the test TDD of the app is used Karma and Jasmine.
+To run them should be used:

 * npm test